 New to Medicare Workshops

-This two-part workshop is available monthly for an affordable fee.
+This 90-minute virtual workshop is for an affordable fee.
 Click here to register for New to Medicare.

 Open Enrollment Consultations

 During Medicare Open Enrollment each fall, you can join a Medicare Advantage plan or change your Prescription Drug Plan (Part D).
 You may be able to save money by making changes during this time.
 We encourage all Medicare beneficiaries to review their Part D or Advantage plan during open enrollment, to make sure their plan is the most affordable option that will cover their needs.

 For those with Medicare Advantage plans, changes can also be made during Medicare Advantage Open Enrollment, which runs from Jan 1 to March 31 each year.
 During this time, you can switch to a new Medicare Advantage plan, or go back to original Medicare and get a Part D plan.

 Call us at (406) 728-7682 to schedule an Open Enrollment consultation and we will help you review your Medicare options.